Best Payment Processor for Small Business

 How should small teams compare these tools?

 Small teams should prioritize time to value, clean onboarding, transparent pricing, and whether the product covers the daily workflow without forcing unnecessary process overhead.
+A tool that looks less powerful on paper can still be the better choice if the team will actually adopt it.

 Should buyers choose the broadest platform?

 Not always.
 Broad platforms make sense when consolidation matters, but focused tools can be better when the team has a specific workflow, lower budget, or simpler implementation needs.
+The best signal is whether the platform removes work from the current process instead of adding a new system to maintain.

 Related Pages